socimh/statart/README.md

 ## Installation

-You can install the development version of Packages like so:
+You can install the development version of statart like so:

 ``` r
 devtools::install_github("socimh/statart")